Archive How to Block Websites on Windows with Chrome Browser

 Why Should I Block Websites on Windows Chrome?

-With all the distractions that exist on the internet, we have all thought of shutting down our PC and doing some work.
-If you share your computer with your child, there are a million ways they can gain access to inappropriate content.
+With all the distractions that exist on the internet, we have all thought of shutting down our PCs and doing some work.
+If you share your computer with your child, there are a million ways they can gain access to inappropriate web content.
 All in all, many of us could do without some of the websites that exist on the web.
-We will show you how to block adult websites on Google Chrome PC, if you’re here for your child.
-But not everybody might be reading this for the sake of their child.

 There are a variety of reasons one might have to block websites on Windows Chrome.
 Generally speaking, most reasons fall under the following three categories: parental control, focusing on work, and protection against malware.